marcelotoledo/umot/README.md

+# umot

 umot is a software that reads a url from the command line and returns the following info:

      * Amount of internal URLs
      * List of internal broken links
      * Amount of external links
      * List of external broken links

 Requirements
 ------